 - Value your trade

-This is just a few examples of CTAs for car dealers.
-I guess, you have already came up with some incredible ideas.
+This is just a few examples of CTAs for car dealers, being a dealer yourself, you can definitely continue the list with some incredible ideas.
 You can add various calls-to-action by your choice – be creative, but also be consistent.
 If you claim to “click” to learn about used vehicles, don’t redirect your customers to the irrelevant page.

 How to measure the effectiveness?